jorgeruvalcaba/salesloft-challenge/README.md

-# Getting Started with Create React App
+# Salesloft Challenge

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Overview

+This application allows a user to manage Salesloft People data.

 In the project directory, you can run: